 On February 27, 1753, English chemist, pastry chef, and aviation pioneer James Sadler was born.
 He is best known for being the first English aeronaut, whose first successful ascent was on 4 Oct 1784, in a hot-air balloon, from Christ Church Meadow, Oxford.

 Sadler worked as a pastry chef in the family business, The Lemon Hall Refreshment House, a small shop in Oxford.
-He was the second known person in England to achieve an ascent in a balloon after Tuscan Vincent Lunardi, who premiered on 15 September 1784.
-Sadler however, probably made his first ascent about one month later from Christ Church Meadow, Oxford.
+He was the second known person in England to achieve an ascent in a balloon after pioneering Italian aeronaut Vincent Lunardi, who premiered on 15 September 1784.
+James Tytler however, Scottish apothecary and the editor of the second edition of Encyclopædia Britannica, already had succeeded to fly in a hot air balloon on 25 August 1784 after several failed attempts in Edinburgh.
+His balloon rose a few feet from the ground.
+Two days later he managed to reach a height of some 350 feet, travelling for half a mile between.
+Sadler however, probably made his first ascent about one month later in October 1784 from Christ Church Meadow, Oxford.
 His balloon reached an altitude of approximately 3,600 feet before landing near Woodeaton, which is located about six miles from the launch site.

 Further Flight Attempts